-Process is just as important as the concept and the final product.
-That is why I am dedicated to translating my illustrations through harnessing the powers of plants and their natural dyes.
-I strive to utilize plants from my immediate area by collecting food scraps, harvesting leaves, flowers, & berries from the local landscape, and growing plants I know to be good dyers.
+Process is just as important as the concept & the final product.
+That is why I am dedicated to translating my illustrations through harnessing the powers of plants & their natural dyes.
+I strive to utilize plants from my immediate area by collecting food scraps, harvesting leaves, flowers, & berries from the local landscape & growing plants I know to be good dyers.
 I use every scrap of material I purchase in order to put less waste into the world.

 Click here for updates & details about my PROCESS.

-I am a textile designer and illustrator exploring environmental conservation concepts and ecology through a bounty of natural media.
-Born between swamps and sugar cane fields, childhood found me barefoot and wild, exploring the sticky environment of Southeast, Louisiana.
-These dense and layered surroundings laid the path for further learning at the New Orleans Center for Creative Arts, where I gained a solid foundation in visual arts.
-In 2012, I graduated from The Savannah College of Art and Design, with a BFA in Fibers.
-During my time at SCAD I dove into the methodical world of screen printing and was introduced to the experimental field of natural dyeing.
-A stint in the Midwest the following year with AmeriCorps NCCC, led to a greater understanding of the necessary balance within our natural world through the planting of thousands of trees, administering prescribed burns, and eradicating countless invasive species.
-All of these experiences combined kindled an inner flame to spread knowledge and appreciation for the Earth we inhabit.
-I returned to the muddy marshy low country of Savannah, GA, in 2014.
-By combining my knowledge of screen printing with natural dye processes, I create conceptual utilitarian textiles and installations that raise awareness while retaining an eye catching beauty.
+I am a textile designer & illustrator exploring environmental conservation concepts & ecology through a bounty of natural media.
+Born between swamps & sugar cane fields, childhood found me barefoot & wild, exploring the sticky environment of Southeast, Louisiana.
+These dense & layered surroundings laid the path for further learning at the New Orleans Center for Creative Arts, where I gained a solid foundation in visual arts.
+In 2012, I graduated from The Savannah College of Art & Design, with a BFA in Fibers.
+During my time at SCAD I dove into the methodical world of screen printing & was introduced to the scientific & often experimental field of natural dyeing.
+With a strong appreciation for the Earth we inhabit & with a ravenous appetite for all things natural dye, I create illustrated conceptual utilitarian textiles that remind and raise awareness of the importance of our surrounding native ecosystems.